 <aside> 💡 I'm happy to talk to career changers or those in their early or mid-career about content design or UX writing, personal and career development for designers, or any of the locations I've worked in or companies I've worked with.
 Just get in touch.

 I'm Natalie.
-I live in Bristol with my partner, our son, and two cats.
+I live in Bristol with my partner, child, and cats.

 Natalie, wearing a sweater on the beach, on a sunny but cold day in Wales.

 I'm a digital content specialist.
 I've worked in marketing, PR, journalism, publishing and design, and with subjects as varied as fashion, learning & development, arts, finance, telecommunications and defence.